 The Euclid spacecraft will have a launch mass of around 2100 kg.
-It will be about 4.5 metres tall and 3.1 metres in 'diameter' (with appendages stowed).
+It will be about 4.5 meters tall and 3.1 meters in 'diameter' (with appendages stowed).
 The nominal mission lifetime is six years.

 The Euclid spacecraft will be made up of two major assemblies:

 Euclid will be carried into a direct transfer orbit by a Soyuz-ST-B Fregat-MT launch vehicle departing from Europe's Spaceport in French Guiana.
 The transfer phase to the target orbit around the second Sun-Earth Lagrange point, L2, will last approximately 30 days.
 A correction manoeuvre will be performed about two days into the flight, once sufficient tracking data have been acquired to evaluate the radial velocity error, which arises due to uncertainties in the conditions during launch.
 Commissioning of the spacecraft and instruments will start during the transfer phase.
 No insertion manoeuvre is needed to reach the chosen orbit.